-As the sole medical school in the Mount Sinai Health System, Icahn School of Medicine at Mount Sinai partners with seven hospitals serving one of the largest, most diverse patient populations in the country.
+As the sole medical school in the Mount Sinai Health System, Icahn School of Medicine at Mount Sinai partners with eight hospitals serving one of the largest, most diverse patient populations in the country.
 The School offers an invigorating academic environment that attracts outstanding students to its highly competitive programs.
 The MD program is overseen by our Department of Medical Education, while our Graduate School of Biomedical Sciences encompasses the PhD, Master’s and dual degree programs, as well as postdoctoral research training.
 Our Graduate Medical Education program trains a large cadre of residents and clinical fellows throughout the Mount Sinai Health System, and the robust Continuing Medical Education program facilitates our commitment to lifelong learning.

 Ranked 13th nationwide in National Institutes of Health funding, Icahn School of Medicine at Mount Sinai has a large, renowned faculty of expert researchers, clinicians and educators collaborating in over 60 academic departments and multidisciplinary institutes.
 Unique academic affiliations with educational, research and clinical entities around the nation and globe foster synergistic collaborations built on complementary expertise and resources.